 The reinforced toe box is excellent on descents and holds up well to the kind of trail debris that typically tears less well-made shoes to shreds.
 We wished the Minimus 10v1 or Trail Glove 4 had a sturdier toe box like this.
 These do slog up a bit when crossing streams or on rainier wetter runs.
 The pictures tell the story of what the weather was like during this review portion, and we got a good view of how all these shoes handled water.
 The lightweight mesh upper and synthetic tongue are tough while maintaining an impressive amount of breathability.
 After dozens of miles, besides a little bit of caked mud, these shoes are still like new, and any runner can expect to get hundreds of miles out of these.

 The inov-8 X-Talon 225 absolutely kills it on the trails and if you are seeking a lightweight trail shoe with a little bit of drop, but not a lot of unnecessary padding and cushioning, then these are the perfect shoes for you.

-At $120, these deliver exactly what the consumer has come to expect in a trail shoe.
+These deliver exactly what the consumer has come to expect in a trail shoe.
 It's a great price for a highly durable shoe that offers a superior trail design.
-But $120 is probably the upper limit of what a fair shoe should be that is limited to only being used on the trail.
+But the price is probably the upper limit of what a fair shoe should be that is limited to only being used on the trail.